Internet DRAFT - draft-ietf-pwe3-mspw-er

 intervening S-PEs.
 Explicit path routing of dynamic MS-PWs may also

-be required for controlled set-up of dynamic MS-PWs and efficient
+be required for controlled set-up of dynamic MS-PWs and network

 This section describes the LDP (Label Distribution Protocol)